vchintal/istio-multi-primary-different-networks/README.md

 1. Deploy the VPCs and EKS clusters
 2. Deploy the `cacerts` secret in the `istio-system` namespace in both clusters
 4. Deploy the control plane `istiod` in both clusters
-5. Deploy the rest of the resources, including Helm Chart `multicluster-miscelleneous` in both clusters.
+5. Deploy the rest of the resources, including Helm Chart `multicluster-deploy` in both clusters.

-The `multicluster-miscelleneous` Helm chart includes the following key resources:
+The `multicluster-deploy` Helm chart includes the following key resources:
 1. `Deployment`, `Service Account` and `Service` definitions for `sleep` app
 2. `Deployment` and `Service` definitions for `helloworld` app
 3. Static `Gateway` definition of `cross-network-gateway` in `istio-ingress` namespace